networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

 *Repository*

 :    operations are built as functions in the `persistence/repository` package and use constants and functions generated by `construct` as a base.
-     Queries can be built directly using `*sql.DB` or [squirrel](https://github.com/Masterminds/squirrel) as query builder.
+     Queries can be built directly using `pgx` or [qrb](https://github.com/networkteam/qrb) as query builder.
-     Repository functions use `squirrel.BaseRunner` as interface for the current database connection or transaction.
+     Repository functions use `qrbpgx.Executor` as interface for the current database connection or transaction.

 *Queries*

 :    use JSON results for complex data and Common Table Expressions (CTE) to build more complex queries.
      Necessary data is side-loaded into queries to avoid further selects (`N+1` problem).
-     Eager loading of relations can be accomplished using `JSON_AGG()`.
+     Eager loading of relations can be accomplished using `JSON_AGG()` or using subselects.

 #### Create a new migration